howl-editor/howl/site/source/blog/2017-12-15-file-selection-performance.md

 Abstractions, such as Howls [File], are great and allows code to be written in a clear and straightforward fashion.
-You do however pay a price for using them - the simplicity offered often comes at the expensive of performance.
+You do however pay a price for using them - the simplicity offered often comes at the expense of performance.
 In the original discussion it was mentioned that an external command line file selector had no performance issues for the directory in question.
 This is not surprising since a small, focused, utility more easily can afford to do away with all kinds